 Section 3.
 Ex- Officio

 The position of Ex-Officio will be a one year term to be served by the immediate past President with no voting privileges unless they are a currently elected Senator.
+This position will serve as the official representative and preside over any other meetings or events in which the President or Vice President are unable to attend.

 Section 4.
 Secretary